Wrestlers plan to immerse medals in Ganga shameful for country: Punjab Chief Minister | Politics

 - India

-Punjab Chief Minister Bhagwant Mann Tuesday said it was shameful for the country that the wrestlers planned to immerse their medals in the Ganga as they were fed up with the central government.
+Punjab Chief Minister Bhagwant Mann on Tuesday said it was shameful for the country that wrestlers had to go to Haridwar to immerse their medals in the Ganga in protest against the Union government -- a move that was later called off.

-He said the grapplers were moved to take the decision faced with the central government's unbudging stance on their demand for action against Wrestling Federation of India president Brij Bhushan Sharan Singh, who has been accused by them of sexually harassing several female player.
+Mann tweeted this before the wrestlers called off their move after being persuaded by khaps and farmer outfits to not go ahead.
+BKU leader Naresh Tikait along with scores of his followers and khap leaders reached Haridwar as the word about wrestlers' deciding to sacrifice their medals went around.
+Mann in his tweet said the grapplers were moved to take the decision after being faced with the central government's unbudging stance on their demand for action against Wrestling Federation of India president Brij Bhushan Sharan Singh.

-Sakshi Malik, Vinesh Phogat, and Bajrang Punia, all of them country top wrestlers, along with hundreds of their supporters, reached Har ki Pauri in Uttarakhand Tuesday to immerse their medals in the Ganga.

-A huge crowd gathered in Har ki Pauri as the protesting wrestlers got ready to immerse their world championship and Olympic medals in the river as a mark of protest against outgoing WFI chief Brij Bhushan Sharan Singh.
+Singh, a BJP MP, has been accused by the wrestlers of sexually harassing several female players.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)